MohamadYusuf/WebRx-Site/docs/component-binding.md

 3. **The view-model is bound to the view**

-	Or, if the component has no view-model, then the view is bound to any params you’ve supplied to the component binding.
+	Or, if the component has no view-model, then the view is bound to any params you've supplied to the component binding.

 4. **The component is active**